The Ikat technique works with 100% hand woven cotton, plant dyed (with the exception of black, which we're working on alternatives for).

 HAND SPUN & HANDWOVEN WOOL

 The wool threads in these garments are hand-spun.
-The community in Salasaka who make it own the whole process: from sheep to fabric.
+The community in Salasaka who makes them own the entire process: from sheep to fabric.

-They dye it with elements they cultivate in their own backyard.
+They dye the wool with elements they harvest in their own backyard.
 Hand-spinning wool is a technique that is almost extinct.
-We're grateful for the Andes Materials team, who custom made this fabric for us.
+We're grateful for the Andes Materials team, who custom make this fabric for us.

 MATICO & PAOLA LEMA

 Woven on Matico's pedal loom in Peguche, Imbabura province.
 She and her daughter, Paola, run a project with indigenous Otavalo women weavers, called Huarmi Maqui, "women's hands" in Kichwa.
-Since 1990, they have resisted the wave of lowering prices by sacrificing quality and handwork that is still happening in their surroundings.
+Since 1990, they have refused to sacrifice quality and handwork by resisting the lower prices o f their competitors.
+We are thankful to Huarmi Maqui for preserving their craft.